beporter/CakePHP-EnvAwareness/README.md

 The additional code above will load values from the file `config/app-staging.php`.

-Assuming the files contained the following:
+Assuming the config files contained the following:

 ```php
 // config/app.php